qingwei4/V8-commits-parser/README.md

 ### note
 The bot is under testing.
-If issues arise, please open an issue.
+If issues arise, please open an issue. the discord bot is not working as expected.
+I will fix it in the future.

 ### What is it?
 A simple discord bot that will parse V8 commits and notify you.